 The same report noted that “In the cases of beneficiaries returned from other European countries in recent months, persons await the renewal or reissuance of their ADET and have not been issued any other documentation pending the delivery of the ADET.
 Importantly, the start date of validity of the ADET corresponds to the date of issuance of the ADET Decision by the Asylum Service, not the issuance of the ADET itself.
 This creates serious risks for holders of subsidiary protection whose ADET has a one-year validity period given that the ADET issued to them are often close to expiry and need to be immediately renewed due to the delays described above.
 On account of the substantial backlog of cases before the Aliens Police Directorate of Attica, beneficiaries of international protection who do not hold a valid ADET upon return to Greece are liable to face particularly lengthy waiting times for the issuance and/or renewal of their ADET, without which they cannot access social benefits, health care and the labour market.”

 An application for renewal should be submitted no later than 30 calendar days before the expiry of the residence permit.
-The mere delay in the application for renewal, without any justification, could not lead to the rejection of the application, according to the previous legislation.
-However, following the entry into force of the IPA, this is valid only for recognized refugees, as the new law abolished the said guarantee for beneficiaries of subsidiary protection.
+The mere delay in the application for renewal, without any justification, could not lead to the rejection of the application.
+However, this is valid only for recognized refugees, as the new law abolished the said guarantee for beneficiaries of subsidiary protection.
+Moreover, in the case of delay in the application for renewal, a fine of EUR 100 is imposed.
+The authority responsible for the procedure of imposing the fine shall be determined by a joint decision of the Ministers of Immigration, Asylum and Finance.
+In practice, this fine has not been imposed yet.

 Since 2017, the application for renewal is submitted via email to the Asylum Service and then the renewal decision is notified to the applicant also via email.
 Accordingly, bearing in mind that legal aid is not provided at this stage, technologically illiterate beneficiaries of international protection can face obstacles while applying for the renewal of their permit.

 For those granted international protection under the “old procedure” prescribed by Presidential Decree 114/2010, the renewal procedure is conducted by the Aliens Police Directorate (Διεύθυνση Αλλοδαπών).
 Within the framework of this procedure, the drafting of a legal document for the renewal application is required.
-The decision used to be issued after a period of approximately 3-6 months.
+Based on available Country of Origin Information (COI), the application must demonstrate that reasons of persecution still exist.
+The decision used to be issued after a period of more than a year.
+In 2021, 892 applications for renewal were submitted before the Aliens Police Directorate.
+Out of those, 706 were positive, 88 were rejected and 98 are still pending.
 In practice, since January 2019 very few decisions have been issued.
 At first the delay was due to the resignation of the Secretary General of the Ministry of Citizen Protection.
-Then the delay was caused by the multiple election procedures and the final reason was the size of the administrative files of beneficiaries.
+Then the delay was caused by the multiple election procedures and the final reason was the size of the administrative files of beneficiaries and the fact the files are available only in hard copy and not digitally.
 Due to these delays, a large number of beneficiaries of international protection, for over a year, have no access to the labour market, social security, social welfare and sometimes healthcare, thus facing destitution and homelessness.

-In January 2020, GCR and other organizations sent a letter of complaint to the Secretary General of the Ministry of Citizen Protection, but the issue has yet to be resolved.
+In January 2020, GCR and other organizations sent a letter of complaint to the Secretary General of the Ministry of Citizen Protection, but the issue has yet to be resolved by the time of writing.

 Article 24 IPA.